Description and Brand Names

 Use this medicine only on your skin and only on the area prescribed by your doctor.
-Do not get it in your eyes, nose, mouth, or vagina.
-You should not use on any other rashes, sores, or cuts.
+Do not get it into your eyes, nose, mouth, or vagina.
+You should not use this medicine on any other rashes, sores, or cuts.
 If it does get on these areas, rinse it off right away.

 To use the gel:

 Your doctor will tell you how much medicine to use.
 Depending on how quickly your skin ulcer heals, your doctor may change the dose of your medicine.
 Use of more medicine than your doctor prescribed will not help your skin ulcer heal more quickly.

 Wash your hands before and after using this medicine.

 Squeeze the gel onto a clean surface that will not absorb the medicine (eg, wax paper).
 Do not apply the medicine directly from the tube onto the skin.

 Use a cotton swab, tongue depressor, or other applicator aid to spread an thin, even layer of gel over the surface of the skin ulcer.